Motorcycle Accident Attorney Modesto

 After a motorcycle collision, you have many choices when it comes to legal representation.
 The decision you make can affect how your claim is handled and how prepared your case is if negotiations with the insurance company do not result in a fair resolution.
 Many riders and families choose our firm because we combine decades of experience with a track record of substantial recoveries in serious injury cases.

 Attorney Steven A. Fabbro has practiced personal injury law for more than 35 years.
-During that time, has recovered more than $350 million for people harmed by the negligence of others.
+During that time, Law Offices of Steven A. Fabbro has recovered more than $350 million for people harmed by the negligence of others.
 These results include verdicts and settlements that reach into the millions, which shows that we are comfortable handling significant claims and the complex issues that often come with them.
 Our work has been recognized by respected independent organizations.
 Steven A. Fabbro holds a Martindale-Hubbell AV Preeminent Rating, which reflects the highest level of peer-rated ethics and legal skill.
 He has also been selected for Northern California Super Lawyers, a distinction that is reserved for a small percentage of attorneys in the region.

 We are a boutique law office, which means clients do not feel like a number in a large system.
 You can expect personal attention from our team throughout your case, with clear communication at each important stage.
 At the same time, we have the resources necessary to face large insurance companies and corporate defendants.
 We prepare claims carefully to present a clear picture of how the crash has affected your health, your income, and your daily life.
 Cost is a major concern for most injured riders.
 We address that up front.
 Consultations are free, and we represent clients on a contingency fee basis.
 You do not pay attorney fees unless we obtain a financial recovery for you.